Science

 KS1/KS2

 Science is taught discretely, following the statutory guidelines, outlined in the National Curriculum.
 To support teachers with the implementation of a high-quality science curriculum, the school has invested in resources to support planning, teaching and learning.
-These include lesson plans, slides and resources from PlanBee; videos, interactive resources, quizzes and reading materials from Discovery Education (Espresso); and other useful resources such as reading comprehension materials, assessments and display resources from Twinkl.
+These include lesson plans, slides and resources from PlanBee; videos, interactive resources, quizzes and reading materials from Discovery Education (Espresso); pictorial resources, such as visual word banks and flashcards, to support pupils new to English those with SEND from Widgit; and other useful resources such as reading comprehension materials, assessments and display resources from Twinkl.

 One afternoon per week is allocated for teaching Science to ensure that topics are covered in sufficient depth:

 Where possible, Science topics are aligned with year groups’ core texts and other subject areas to establish meaningful cross-curricular links.
-All Science lessons should contain opportunities for reading and writing, as these are key school development priorities.
+For example, Year 6 study the human circulatory system whilst reading the core text Pig Heart Boy.
+All Science lessons contain opportunities for reading and writing, as these are key school development priorities.
 Pupils also participate in class discussions about scientific concepts and knowledge to familiarise them with vocabulary and develop the clarity of their explanations and questioning.

 Practical Experiments and Activities

 Providing rich, high quality practical learning opportunities is key to the provision of an engaging and exciting Science curriculum.
 During each topic, tests, demonstrations and experiments form an integral part of the learning experience.
-Through planning and carrying out experiments and tests, pupils develop many invaulable ‘soft skills’ (such as teamwork, leadership and communication) as well their Working Scientifically skills.
-Applying and discussing their understanding in practical contexts helps the learning to ‘stick’ for pupils because it becomes memorable, engaging and exciting.
+Through planning and carrying out experiments and tests, pupils develop many invaluable ‘soft skills’ (such as teamwork, leadership and communication) as well their Working Scientifically skills.
+Applying and discussing their understanding in practical contexts helps to embed the learning for pupils because it becomes memorable, engaging and exciting.
 Examples of practical work include growing plants, constructing electrical circuits, testing properties of materials and measuring sound levels using data loggers.
+In Year 6, pupils have the opportunity to dissect a lamb’s heart to examine the different chambers.

 Science Curriculum Overview